Djalcoding/system-gauges.rs/README.md

 ## Features ⚙️
 The currently supported informations about your system are :
 - your **RAM** usage
-- your **SWAP** uage
+- your **SWAP** usage
 - your global **CPU** usage
 - your **Disk** usage

 The colors of the main gauges and the disk gauges are customizable.

-If you have more than one disk the gauges will be sized approprietly to all fit on the screen.
+If you have more than one disk the gauges will be sized appropriately to all fit on the screen.

 ## Installation

 ***INSTALLING FROM EXECUTABLE***
-   1. *Grab the latest executable from the relase section*
+   1. *Grab the latest executable from the release section*
    2. Add it to your path
    for bash :
    ```bash